discommand2/plugin-vision/README.md

-# plugin-template
+# plugin-vision
-A starter template for developing new plugins, ensuring consistency and ease of development.
+A plugin for image recognition and processing functionalities.